starry-clouds/nami-bot-assets/legal/PRIVACY_POLICY.md

 Last updated: 2026-03-27

-This Privacy Policy explains what information Nami Bot collects, how it is used, and what choices you have.
+This Privacy Policy describes how Nami Bot (the "Bot") collects, uses, stores, and discloses information in connection with your use of the Bot.

 Nami Bot is a fan-created, unofficial project and is not affiliated with, endorsed by, sponsored by, or approved by Eiichiro Oda, Shueisha, Toei Animation, or any official One Piece rights holders.